2020–21 South Pacific cyclone season: Storm names

 Within the South Pacific, a tropical depression is judged to have reached tropical cyclone intensity should it reach winds of 65 km/h, and it is evident that gales are occurring at least halfway around the center.
 Tropical depressions that intensify into a tropical cyclone between the Equator and 25°S and between 160°E and 120°W are named by the FMS.
 However, if a tropical depression reaches tropical cyclone strength to the south of 25°S between 160°E and 120°W, it will be named by MetService in conjunction with the FMS.
 Should a tropical cyclone move out of the basin and into the Australian region, it will retain its original name.
-The names that was used for 2020–21 season is listed below:
+The names Yasa, Zazu, Ana, and Bina were used for the first time this season (and only, in the case of Yasa and Ana), which replaced Yolande, Zoe, Ami and Beni in the 2002-03 season.
+The names that were used for the 2020–21 season are listed below:

 If a tropical cyclone enters the South Pacific basin from the Australian region basin (west of 160°E), it will retain the name assigned to it by the Australian Bureau of Meteorology.
 The following storms were named in this manner: